Interior Designer Elkhart Goshen Indiana

 Did you get that?
 Here are more visuals to help:

 Massing means grouping together components such as accessories, furniture or blocks of architecture to create a unified "group mass."
 Massing gives a weighted, more solid or imposing appearance when you don't have one large beautiful piece of art.
 This is why gallery walls are so popular today.

 Heavy mass is used relative to scale and is desirable when the room is large and furnishings need to visually take up as much space as possible to correct the scale or where furniture needs to appear dignified, formal or commanding (and you thought interior design was all about shopping for pretty items that make you feel happy for a moment)

 Massing can also be used to create emphasis or draw attention to a space that needs balance or otherwise might look empty or unfinished.

 I think I figured out why this wasn't taught more in college.....because mastering 'mass' takes practice - not just book smarts.
-Some things only go from head to heart with practice ( like my walk with Jesus).
+Some things only go from head to heart by participation.... ( like my walk with Jesus).

 So, let's get you in the game!
 I want you to practice on your coffee table or your shelves (before you tackle that gallery wall) and learn how to visually manipulate your positive and negative space into beautiful compositions that function for your lifestyle within the context of your living space!

 I hope you've found this information incredibly helpful in understanding mass and composing your space -maybe even a light bulb turned on and you're beginning to change how you think about design!
 I'm all about light bulb experiences - that's why I created this blog and that's why I do design differently!
 Everyone deserves the benefit of coming home to a place where they can be renewed and recharged.